How to find your niche?

 4. Find out if you have something different to offer to your audience compared to the rest of your competitors.

 You can’t deny the fact that the world is already content-polluted today.
 Is your blog going to offer something new?
 Root out all your competitors and find if you can compete with all those well-known and ranking sites.
 You don’t have to be as popular as others but you gotta have something that is valuable for others.
-You have to make sure that you are offering a value-based content.
+Make sure the stuff you provide has real value for the reader.

 Source: Allison Lindstrom